Daniel-Walbolt/vuelidify/README.md

 	// The args that were specified in the composable configuration.
 	// This type will only appear for you when args is NOT undefined.
 	args: V,
-	// Will only appear for properties nested in some array.
+	// Will only appear on state nested in some array.
 	// The type will be an ordered array of strongly typed objects.
-	// Each element is a "parent" in the array, or an ancestor to the property you're validating.
+	// Each index is an ancestor to the what you're validating.
 	// Index 0 will be appear when you're 1 array deep, and index 1 will appear 2 arrays deep, etc.
-	// The limit of nested arrays is currently 20, and I don't think you'll need more than that.
+	// The limit of nested arrays is currently 20, and we don't think you'll need more than that.
-	// Extremely useful for complex validation of arrays where validation depends on the array object,
+	// Extremely useful for complex validation.
-	// rather than the top-most parent object which contains the array.
 	arrayParents: A
 }
 ```